handsontable/handsontable/docs/content/guides/getting-started/setting-options.md

 ::: only-for react

 ::: tip
-Apply configuration options as individual `HotTable` or `HotColumn` components props or by passing them as an object in `settings` prop.
+ExampleComponently configuration options as individual `HotTable` or `HotColumn` components props or by passing them as an object in `settings` prop.
 :::

 ```jsx